The new year is upon us. Are you prepared?

-Experts suggest working backwards to determine how much you need to save for a specific goal.
-For instance, if you dream of taking an expensive vacation two years from now, determine the total cost of the vacation and then establish a reasonable time-frame and the amount you’ll need to save each month to reach that goal.
+Experts suggest working backward to determine how much you need to save for a specific goal.
+For instance, if you dream of taking an expensive vacation two years from now, determine the total cost of the vacation and then establish a reasonable time frame and the amount you’ll need to save each month to reach that goal.
 Make sure the amount you plan on setting aside each month is doable, or you may just have to move your goal over by six months or more.

 You can also make your financial future more secure by identifying the difference between your needs and wants.
-Needs are necessary for your survival, and include items like food and shelter.
-Wants are things that are not necessary but you would like, such as a luxury car or European vacation.
+Needs are necessary for your survival and include items like food and shelter.
+Wants are things that are not necessary but you would like, such as a luxury car or a European vacation.

 First, tend to your needs.
 Then, based on what’s left to work with, consider your wants.
 This might sound obvious, but for many of us, the line between wants and needs is often blurred.
 This can lead to awfully tight financial situations, even prompting us to “borrow from Peter to pay Paul.”
 By clearly differentiating between what you want and what you need, you can avoid this outcome.